JLA: Age of Wonder: Issue two

 Ten years after the events of issue one, America has become the most technologically advanced civilization on Earth.
 As a result, World War I occurred years earlier than in the prime timeline.

 The Green Arrow is killed while chasing two bank robbers to a warehouse facility.
 After the struggle, which results in the explosion of the facility, a woman emerges from the rubble unharmed and flies away.
 The League of Science, including its newest members Plastic Man and Ray Palmer, investigate.
 At the scene, they are joined by Batman, who suggests they focus on finding the flying woman.

 Meanwhile, recent U.S. Secretary of Defense appointee Lex Luthor is enraged by the destruction of the warehouse, which he owned.
-The scientist, who is revealed to be Diana of Themyscira, is dismayed that no one could be rescued from the warehouse, but Luthor assures her that all will be okay.
+He meets with Diana of Themyscira, who is dismayed that no one could be rescued from the warehouse; Luthor assures her that all will be okay.
 He promises that her mother and Amazon sisters will be free from German tyranny soon.
-Meanwhile, Bruce Wayne discovers that Luthor's holding company owns the destroyed warehouse, and concludes that Luthor is up to something.
+Meanwhile, Bruce Wayne discovers that Luthor's holding company owns the destroyed warehouse and concludes that Luthor is up to something.

 In New York City, the League attends a charity event hosted by Bruce Wayne concerning the war in Europe.
 Princess Diana talks about the plight of the Amazons and their enslavement by Germany, and thanks America's role in supporting Themyscira.
 Lois Lane interviews the President and Luthor, who have opposing views about America's involvement in the war.
 Meanwhile, Wayne learns of Diana's involvement with Luthor.
 She demonstrates her powers to Wayne using Ted Knight's cosmic rod, and he becomes interested in her invulnerability.

-When General Hal Jordan discovers the Germans possess highly advanced weaponry, and sees British forces being slaughtered in a hopeless fight, he steps in and, despite the Germans knowing the ring's weakness, defeats the Germans.
-He is recalled back to the United States and is reprimanded by Luthor for breaking America's neutrality, but instead is more concerned with the Germans' possession of technology and knowledge only he and Luthor know about.
+When General Hal Jordan discovers the Germans possess highly advanced weaponry, and sees British forces being slaughtered in a hopeless fight, he steps in and, despite the Germans knowing the ring's weakness, defeats them.
+He is recalled back to the United States and is reprimanded by Luthor for breaking America's neutrality but instead is more concerned with the Germans' possession of technology and knowledge only he and Luthor know about.
 Luthor admits to supplying the Germans with weapons, stating that his plan is to weaken Europe with war while construction of the Death Ray is completed.
 He wants to force Germany's surrender with the ray, become an American hero, and become president.

 Soon afterwards, London is bombed in a nuclear attack, killing 200,000 people including the royal family and destroying Parliament.
 Jordan attacks Luthor, but is stopped by Diana.
 Luthor fatally wounds Jordan with a fire axe, and as he lays dying, Jordan commands the Green Lantern ring to find Superman.
 The ring soon finds Clark Kent, who has been living for years on an asteroid satellite deep in space.